What is a breast self-examination?

 The Canadian Task Force on Preventive Health Care does not recommend breast self-examinations for women ages 40 to 74 who do not have a higher risk of breast cancer.footnote 1 Studies show that self-examinations don't save women's lives and that they can lead to unneeded tests, such as biopsies.
-The Canadian Cancer Society recommends that all women be familiar with how their breasts look and feel and to talk to their doctors about any changes.footnote 2
+It is a good idea to become familiar with how your breasts look and feel and to talk to your doctor about any changes.

 How do you perform a breast self-examination?